Scientific Name

 How to Grow and Care

-Phedimus will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
+Phedimus will thrive in conditions many other plants thrive in but will do just as well in less hospitable areas.
 These succulents have a slow to moderate growth rate, making them popular for growing as a groundcover.
 They also grow well in containers.

 The soil does need to be well-drained.
 Very good drainage is essential for preventing root rot or fungal diseases.